 An emotional support animal letter is a legal document you need to prove that you have a diagnosed mental illness or condition and that your ESA is part of your clinical treatment plan.

 But don’t be fooled by all those fraudsters out there selling fake ESA letters.
 Only a qualified mental health professional who can practice in your province can issue an ESA letter.
 Anyone else offering to “sell” you an ESA letter is just trying to make a quick buck.

 Having a legitimate ESA letter means that as someone with a disability, you have certain legal protection.

 Travel Laws: The Canadian Transportation Agency

-Someone with an emotional support animal in Alberta, you (and your ESA) are allowed to make use of public transportation services such as planes, trains or ferries free of charge.
-There are of course specific rules and regulations you have to follow.
+As someone with an emotional support animal in Alberta, you (and your ESA) are allowed to make use of public transportation services such as planes, trains, or ferries free of charge.
+There are, of course, specific rules and regulations you have to follow.